Jumanji vs Jumanji

 Eric S Brown

-The original Jumanji filmed was released in 1995 featuring Robin Williams, Kristen Dunst, and David Alan Grier in its cast.
+The original Jumanji film was released in 1995 featuring Robin Williams, Kristen Dunst, and David Alan Grier in its cast.
 The movie was well received and reached # 1 at the boxoffice its opening weekend.
 Jumanji: Welcome to the Jungle was released in 2017 featuring The Rock, Karen Gillian, Kevin Hart, and Jack Black in its cast earning several times what the original did and ranking as one the top grossing films that year.

 Jumanji is the tale of a magical board game buried a hundred years before the movie begins and is found on a construction worksite where its been dug up.
 The board game consumes the child who has taken it home and the story shifts a couple of decades into the future where a family moving into their new home discovers it.
 The family’s children unintentionally begin a game of Jumanji, letting its power loose into the world.